4000, Eligibility and Fees

 All income received must be included.
 Income is calculated before taxes or pre-tax deductions (gross).
 Income is reviewed and determined either countable or exempt (based on the source of the income), as defined in Appendix I, Definition of Income.
 Grantees must have a written PHC income verification policy.

-Documentation of income for PHC services must be provided to complete Form 3029, Application for Program Benefits.
-Declarations of “unknown” will not be accepted as documentation.
+Documentation of income for PHC services must be provided to complete Form 3029.
+Declarations of unknown will not be accepted as documentation.

 The following are examples of documentation that could be included in the grantees’ verification of income policy: